Arithmetic volumes of unitary Shimura varieties: Toroidal compactification

 On the other hand, Theorem 11.4 of \cite{lan-ramified} shows that the compactification of $\mathcal{M}^\mathrm{Pap}_{(n-1,1)}$ defined by normalization also carries a semi-abelian scheme satisfying the same universal property, and the lemma follows. \end{proof}

 Fix an $\mathcal{M}_W$ as in \eqref{relevant decomp}.
 We need compactifications of the \'etale covers

 of \eqref{level covers}.
-Rather than repeat the constructions of \cite{howard-unitary-II} with level structure, we will appeal to the results of \cite{lan-ramified} and \cite{mp}, in which compactifications of quite general Shimura varieties are constructed as normalizations of Faltings-Chai compactifications of Siegel moduli spaces.
-These results cannot be applied directly to the covers above, as the failure of the first arrow in \eqref{to siegel} to be finite (it contracts the entire exceptional divisor to a $0$-dimensional substack) implies the failure of Lemma \ref{lem:normalized compactification} if $\mathcal{M}^\Pap_{(n-1,1)}$ is replaced by $\mathcal{M}_{(n-1,1)}$.
+Rather than repeat the constructions of \cite{howard-unitary-II} with level structure, we will appeal to the results of \cite{lan-ramified} and \cite{mp}, in which integral models and compactifications of general Hodge-type Shimura varieties are constructed as normalizations of Faltings-Chai compactifications of Siegel moduli spaces.
+These results cannot be applied directly to the covers above, as the failure of the first arrow in \eqref{to siegel} to be finite (it contracts the entire exceptional divisor to a $0$-dimensional substack) implies that Lemma \ref{lem:normalized compactification} is false if $\mathcal{M}^\Pap_{(n-1,1)}$ is replaced by $\mathcal{M}_{(n-1,1)}$.
 Thus the proof of Proposition \ref{prop:full compactification} below requires the roundabout step of first compactifying covers of $\mathcal{M}^\Pap_{(n-1,1)}$.

 For any $N\ge 1$, define $ \bar{\mathcal{M}}_W(N)$ as the normalization of

 \begin{proposition} The stack $\bar{\mathcal{M}}_W(N)$ is regular, flat, and proper over $\co_\kk[1/N]$, and is a projective scheme if $N\ge 3$.
 It is smooth away from its exceptional divisor